 Hutchinson’s Buildings were constructed in 1850-51 and designed by E. A. Middlemass with funding by Ralph Hutchinson.
 They are more commonly known as Mackie’s Corner after the silk hat manufacturer whose premises occupied a central part of this building.
 Hutchinson was a wealthy timber merchant who had seen the potential for purpose-built shops to replace the markets that existed further down High Street East.
 The uneven window heights along the High Street East wing of this building reflect the lack of cohesion in the rebuilding of part of this wing in 1898-99 following a fire.

-On the corner of Fawcett Street and High Street West, above the Royal Bank of Scotland, is one of Sunderland’s architectural gems: Grimshaw’s Tea Rooms.
+On the corner of Fawcett Street and High Street West, above the old Royal Bank of Scotland premises, is one of Sunderland’s architectural gems: Grimshaw’s Tea Rooms.
 Designed by the architect Frank Caws, the tea rooms were constructed between 1872 and 1877 for Ronald Grimshaw, a grocer and tea-merchant.
 The style is exuberant Victorian Hindu-Gothic, with dragons, pagodas and elephants bearing tea-chests bursting out of the building.
 Caws hoped to extend this oriental style of architecture all along the street.

 Grimshaw’s in the late 19th century, as seen from Bridge Street.
 (Image courtesy of Sunderland Antiquarian Society.)

 A detail of the building as it is stands in the 21st century.
+It has recently been redeveloped as a new location for the local studies centre.